cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/index.js)

-And since we're building our API around our a DynamoDB database, we need to make sure that we have read and write access to it by exporting the keys provided by Cyclic's "**Data/Storage**" dashboard to our local machine. (do this every time you launch the terminal)
+And since we're building our API around our DynamoDB database, we need to make sure that we have read and write access to it by exporting the keys provided by Cyclic's "**Data/Storage**" dashboard to our local machine. (do this every time you launch the terminal)

 <p align="center"><img alt="Copying database credentials to clipboard" src="/img/tutorial/rest-api/screencast1.gif" width="640" /></p>

-Cyclic does this automatically for us in production-mode, however.
+Cyclic does this automatically for us in production mode, however.
 So we don't need to worry about this task when deploying our API.

 Remember when we mentioned Node's package manager (NPM) that we used to get access to Express?
 Well, GitHub repositories that use NPM only contain the _names_ and _versions_ of used packages, but not the actual packages themselves.